amartincolby/Rust-Quick-Guide/README.md

     let kannada_char = 'ಠ';
     let kannada_char_unicode = '\u{0ca0}';

+    /*** > Option ***/

+    /* Option is not a true primitive but it so common in Rust that it is reasonable to treat it as one.
+As mentioned, Rust was inspired by functional languages, and one great thing in those languages is the ability to reliably represent nothing, as with unit, and also the _possibility_ of something or nothing. */

     /*** > Array ***/

     /* If you are coming from C, Java, or Go, then arrays in Rust will be